standard-for-public-code/jekyll-theme/CONTRIBUTING.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

-As a community we would like to include all contributors as [`AUTHORS`](AUTHORS.md).
-If your name is not already there, please open a pull request to add yourself.
-Each release will include a review to check if all new contributors have been mentioned.
-If you wish not to be included, please let us know explicitly.

-## Languages and translations

-The authoritative language of the Standard for Public Code is English.

-Versions in other languages are provided by the community as best-effort.
-These courtesy translations may not be up to date with the English version, as missing translations do not block releases.
-We invite you to help maintain existing and add new [community translations of the Standard](https://github.com/standard-for-public-code/community-translations-standard).

-## Releases

-We have dedicated documentation for creating [new releases](/docs/releasing.md) and [ordering printed standards](/docs/printing.md).

-For more information on how to use and contribute to this project, please read the [`README`](README.md).